Bachelor of Arts (Honours) Visual Communications and Design CW088

-The four-year programme is designed to facilitate a transition from novice student to creative practitioner.
+The four-year course is designed to facilitate a transition from novice student to creative practitioner.
 Students are taught a variety of skills to achieve this including: creative problem solving; design principles and practices; project management; communication and collaboration; technical design skills, marketing and entrepreneurship.
-This highly practical programme features structured studio practice where students complete projects in design (graphics, illustration, branding, advertising, editorials/magazines and signage; media (websites, mobile devices and games) and the moving image (video and animation).
+This highly practical course features a studio environment where students complete projects in a variety of 2D design disciplines, such as branding, illustration, packaging, typography, advertising, layout, signage, websites, moblie devices, games, moving image, video and animation.

-- Studio-based programme with skills training across all media.
-Students of the programme will graduate with a portfolio of work in graphic design, digital media and video.
+- Studio-based course with skills training across all media.
+Students of the course will graduate with a portfolio of work in graphic design, digital media and video.

 - Annual industry showcase event for final year students to exhibit work to potential employers.